 The doctor asks her, how do you feel about yourself and she says, worthless and pathetic, and this is where the phrase/affirmation ‘I Am Good’ gets introduced to Aditi by her doctor.
 When you are reading this, you might feel what is so big deal in uttering such positive affirmations, but for someone who has always done negative self-talk, it indeed is a big change.

-Replacing such negative talks with the positive ones helps and works miraculously.
-With regular counseling and medication, Aditi improves and the doctor also offers her a job to help her build self-esteem and realize her self-worth, which helps her a lot.
+Replacing such negative talks with positive ones helps and works miraculously.
+With regular counselling and medication, Aditi improves and the doctor also offers her a job to help her build self-esteem and realize her self-worth, which helps her a lot.

 Symptoms of Aditi: